Blosc/caterva-scipy21/caterva_workshop.md

 c
 ```

-As we can see, if we create a NumPy array from a Caterva array, the data type inferred is a byte string.
-Caterva
-assigns internally this data type because it is needed to implement the protocols.
+So in this case the data type inferred is a byte string.
+Caterva assigns internally this data type because it is needed to implement the protocols.

 In order to obtain the original array, a cast to the data has to be performed.